BIONF/FAS/README.md

 ```

 # Usage
-FAS comes with three main scripts: annoFAS and parseInterPro, which generate the standart input for FAS, and the actual FAS script greedyFAS.
+FAS comes with three main scripts: **annoFAS** and **parseInterPro**, which generate the standart input for FAS, and the actual FAS script **greedyFAS**.
 To get started using FAS you need the protein sequence of the two (or more) proteins you want to compare.
 You should have two file in (Multi-)Fasta format, one for the seed protein(s) and one for the ortholog(s).
-Begin by using the annoFAS command:
+Begin by using the `annoFAS` command to perform the functional annotation (*):

 ```
 annoFAS --fasta seed.fasta --path PATH --name seed annoFAS --fasta orthologs.fasta --path PATH --name ortholog
 ```

 This should give you an output folder of the chosen name containing seven xml files, one for each feature type used in the default set from FACT.
 Once you have annotated the features of both, the seed and ortholog proteins, you are ready to use the actual FAS algorithm with the two output folders of annotation script.
-The -j variable allows you to set an outputname and output path.
+The `-j` variable allows you to set an outputname and output path.
 If no path is given the output will be named out:

 ```
 greedyFAS -q PATH/ortholog -s PATH/seed -j PATH/JOBNAME
 ```

-This should give two xml files as output, out.xml and out_architecture.xml.
+This should give two xml files as output, `out.xml` and `out_architecture.xml`.
-The third command parseInterPro can be used to parse the interPro tsv format and create an input for FAS:
+The third command `parseInterPro` can be used to parse the interPro tsv format and create an input for FAS:

 ```
 parseInterPro -i INPUT.tsv -s PATH/seed -j output
 ```

+_**(\*) NOTE: annoFAS function requires [hmmscan](http://hmmer.org/) to do the annotation.
+Please install it if needed!!!**_

 # Additional Information